-In fact, I write here more on the culture and business of beer than simple reviews.
+I write here on the blog much more on the culture and business of beer than I do on favored beers.
 The latter is what crowd-sourced BeerAdvocate, RateBeer and Untapped are for (and which I rarely use or consult).
 But, on those occasions when a beer does grab my attention enough that I feel compelled to to tell someone about it:

 - For reviews here at Yours For Good Fermentables, go to my columns entitled Drinking, again!.

 - For 'snapshot' reviews, see these at my companion Flickr site.